 My story – the birth of a midwife

 I grew up in Port Elizabeth, South Africa, the youngest of 3 children in a busy household where my mother was a midwife and my early years were full of her stories of brave women and incredible births.
 Even back then the idea of birth filled me with awe and I knew that I wanted to follow in my mother’s footsteps.

 I recall thinking about having babies from a very young age.
 I recall my mom finding me under the dining room table drinking milk (which I hated) and trying to breastfeed my doll.
-I recall visiting neighbours with babies to touch and hold and stare at them.
-It seems I had this baby radar thing even then, if there was a new baby in town, I would find it.
+I could always be found visiting neighbours with babies, if there was a new baby in town, I would find it.